craig-m/rpi_cluster/README.md

 ### LanServices - Main

 To provide redundant essential services for the LAN.
+Redundancy: x1 node can fail.

 * DHCP Server (in high availability)
-* DNS (Bind with zone replication between master/slave)
+* DNS Server (Bind with zone replication between master/slave)
-* NTPD Server
+* NTP Server
 * FTP Daemon
 * BusyBox httpd (running in chroot)

 ### LanServices - Misc

 For miscellaneous, non-essential, net services.

-* Used for dev, reporting, testing
+Used for dev, reporting, testing, monitoring.
+Redundancy: not redundant, does not provide services for the LAN.

+* Redis
-* Nginx + PHP-fpm
+* Nginx + PHP-FPM
 * Haproxy
-* Hugo website generator
+* Hugo (static website generator)
+* Yarn
 * NFS server

-### Compute/Worker
+### Compute / Worker

-To play with services.

-* Consul (x2 clients, x2 server)
+To play with services and offer hosting.
+Subdivided into a frontend and backend group.
+Redundancy: x1 front and x1 back node can fail.

 * Keepalived (floating IP over x2 nodes)
 * Haproxy
+* Nginx
 * NFS Client
 * DistCC (for distributed compiling)
+* Python MPICH (Message Passing Interface)
+* Docker swarm
 * Hadoop (to do)
-* Docker cluster (x2 frontend, x2 backend) (to do)
-* Python MPICH (to do)